corda/corda/docs/source/corda-configuration-file.rst

   **Important: The RPC SSL certificate is used by RPC clients to authenticate the connection.
 The Node operator must provide RPC clients with a truststore containing the certificate they can trust.
 We advise Node operators to not use the P2P keystore for RPC.
 The node can be run with the "generate-rpc-ssl-settings" command, which generates a secure keystore and truststore that can be used to secure the RPC connection.
 You can use this if you have no special requirements.**

     address
       host and port for the RPC server binding.
+Specifying 0.0.0.0 (as host) is a convention allowing the host to bind all of it's network interfaces when listening on a socket.
+By itself 0.0.0.0 is non-routeable. i.e. not a proper address.

       *Default:* not defined